astropy/halotools/docs/quickstart_and_tutorials/managing_catalogs/supported_sim_list.rst

 Halo catalogs based on the Rockstar halo-finder are available for all of the simulations below; for Bolshoi, BDM-based catalogs are also available.
-To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.CachedHaloCatalog` API documentation.
+To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.CachedHaloCatalog` documentation.

-Below we give a
-brief description of each of the simulations supported by the package.
-If you would like to use your own catalog, rather than one of the simulations listed below, see the :ref:`working_with_alternative_catalogs`.
+For more detailed information, refer to the :ref:`halo_catalog_analysis_quickstart` tutorial.

 Bolshoi (simname = `bolshoi`)
 ==================================